You are here

 Pace Law School established the Gilbert and Sarah Kerlin Lecture on Environmental Law to expand the its programs of research, education, professional and scholarly activity and publications in environmental law, a field for which Pace has received national and international recognition.
-The Kerlin endowment also funds a named professorship at Pace in Environmental Law.
-Professor Nicholas A. Robinson, founder of Pace Law School's environmental programs, was named the Gilbert and Sarah Kerlin Distinguished Professor in Environmental Law 1999.
-The first Kerlin Lecture, entitled "Selling the Common Heritage?
-Commerce, Property, and the Protection of the Environment," was given by Professor Carol Rose in 2000.
+The Kerlin endowment funds a named professorship on Environmental Law at Pace.
+Professor Nicholas A. Robinson, founder of Pace Law School's environmental programs, was named the first Gilbert and Sarah Kerlin Distinguished Professor in 1999 and Professor Jason J. Czarnezki was designated as the second Kerlin Distinguished Professor in 2014.

 Mr. Kerlin, of counsel to Shearman & Sterling in New York City, was a distinguished lawyer.
 He was a founder and chairman of the Riverdale Community Planning Association, an organization that spearheaded the rezoning of the entire West Bronx to preserve the greenbelt area of that section of New York City.
 He was also a leader in protecting the natural environment of the Hudson River and its greenbelt area.
 Mr. Kerlin was the founding chairman of Wave Hill, the outstanding public garden and cultural institution in Riverdale, New York.
 Mrs. Kerlin, a long-time trustee of the Bank Street College of Education, was responsible for creating and supporting environmental and educational programs at Wave Hill for teachers and public school students.